29-Year-Old Goalie – Edmonton Oilers

 Signed a three-year, $12.5 million contract with the Oilers in January of 2016.

-Talbot will guard the cage for Monday's meeting with Arizona, Jack Michaels of Oilers Radio Network reports.
+Talbot will tend the twine for Thursday's meeting with San Jose, Jack Michaels of Oilers Radio Network reports.

 To instantly reveal our fantasy analysis of every player – including Cam Talbot – simply subscribe now.